12 May, 2026

 Claude Skills architecture visualization

-The Four Platform Verticals
+Platform Verticals

-Consider what happens when a data engineer needs to build a new ETL pipeline.
+Consider what happens when a data engineer needs to build a new pipeline.
 Without Skills, they'd search Confluence, ping senior engineers on Slack, or reverse-engineer existing code.
 With Skills, Claude automatically applies our established patterns for data transformation, query optimization, and pipeline architecture the moment they start writing code.

 AreaComponentsKnowledge

-AIMCP, Claude Code, Agent SDK, PromptingAgent patterns, tool integration, prompt engineering
+aiMCP, Claude Code, Agent SDK, prompt engineeringAgent patterns, tool integration, prompt design

 The Distribution Flow

-Each team uses Hedgineer's expert skills starting with our claude-design to create and validate Skills, then publishes them to our internal Hedgineer Marketplace—a catalog where teams discover and install relevant expertise.
+Each team uses Hedgineer's expert skills starting with our claude-design to create and validate Skills, then publishes them to our internal Hedgineer Marketplace, a catalog where teams discover and install relevant expertise.

 Distribution flow diagram